 FHA Loan calculator helps you estimate the monthly payments and total cost of financing your home with an FHA loan.
 The FHA home loan calculator also provides you with the numbers you need to make the best decision in choosing the right FHA-approved lender for your mortgage loan.
 FHA loans were created to support home buyers with limited cash saved for a down payment.

 If you can afford a sizeable down payment, you may prefer to use the well-equipped mortgage calculator and take advantage of lower interest rates to save more money in the long run.
 Otherwise, you can keep reading to decide if an FHA loan is right for you.
 You will also learn about FHA loan limits, how to calculate mortgage insurance on an FHA loan, understand the special considerations for the FHA loan requirements, how to qualify for an FHA loan and how to apply for an FHA loan.
 If your credit score is below the FHA loan limits, you can use the personal loan calculator to estimate other options.
 There is also the land loan calculator if you are looking for land financing.
+Also, check out the VA home loan calculator if you are a veteran or service member.

 What is an FHA loan?